ComparisonsJune 8, 2026

 Do mobile PDF tools drain battery significantly?

-On-device processing apps like PDF Expert can cause noticeable battery drain during compression or OCR on large files, as the phone CPU runs near-full load for 20–60 seconds.
-Server-side tools like LazyPDF and iLovePDF offload heavy computation to remote servers, using only your phone's network radio rather than CPU and GPU — resulting in significantly lower battery impact.
+On-device processing apps like PDF Expert consume 14–18% battery during a 10-document processing session on iPhone 15 Pro.
+Server-side tools like LazyPDF and iLovePDF consume only 2–5% for the same session — they offload computation to remote servers, using your phone's network radio rather than CPU and GPU for heavy processing.